NIce to meet you, i'm tori

 I still frame much of my experience through the lens of Scripture.
-Theology is way I resist the oppressive and harmful teachings of the Christian church.
-The trouble with a 1,000+ page text?
-Well, mainly it's that you can use it for good or evil.
+Theology is the way I resist the oppressive and harmful teachings of the Christian church.
+The trouble with a 1,000+ page text is that you can use it to justify pretty much anything.

 After a lifetime of having theology used to keep me boxed in, it’s fun to use it on the people who told me I had to amputate parts of who I am in order to be good.